azeemkazi2004/Superstore-Sales-Dashboard-Power-BI-Project/README.md

 5.Encourage higher-value purchases by offering bundles in profitable categories.

 🛠 Tools Used
-Power BI
+Power BI,
-DAX
+DAX,
-Data Cleaning (Power Query)
+Data Cleaning (Power Query),

 business summary:
 This dashboard analyzes Superstore sales and identifies patterns across categories, regions, and customer segments to understand overall performance.Monthly sales show steady growth from 2014 to 2017.
 However, certain sub-categories such as Furnishings show lower profitability, indicating potential issues with discounting or cost structure.